RobinKumar5986/wwwhisper/README.md

 Setup
 -----

+The easiest way to get started is to setup wwwhisper on OpenShift cloud platform from RedHat.
+Follow [these steps](https://github.com/wrr/wwwhisper-openshift) to have wwwhisper protected site in few minutes, with SSL and for free.
+The scripts also automatically install some useful applications (a wiki and a blog).

 Following steps demonstrate how to install and configure nginx with wwwhisper authentication on Debian-derivative distributions (including Ubuntu).
 The steps should be easy to adjust to work on other POSIX